 The National Cancer Centre Singapore has obtained Federalwide Assurance from the United States Department of Health and Human Services for human subject protection.
 This certification allows NCCS to qualify for US Government supported research from CTEP of the US National Cancer Institute.

 We have established a study feasibility team that assists the industries and academic institutions in conducting site feasibilities, including review of confidential agreements.
 The feasibility team facilitates the activities of the NCCS Clinical Trials Steering Committee in selection of clinical trials to be conducted by the centre.

-Our research co-ordinators (CRCs) are stringently selected to ensure that they have the aptitude, qualification and interests suitable for the work.
-Most of our coordinators have at least a degree in medicine, nursing, life or health sciences and have to undergo continuous rigorous training under strict supervision.
+Our Clinical Research Co-ordinators (CRCs) are stringently selected to ensure that they have the aptitude, qualification and interests suitable for the work.
+Most of our CRCs have at least a degree in medicine, nursing, life or health sciences and have to undergo continuous rigorous training under strict supervision.

-Our CRCs worked in teams.
-The teams specializes in different tumor types.
+Our CRCs work in teams and the teams specialize in different tumor types.
 Each team is supervised by 1-2 dedicated team leaders who have the experience and extensive knowledge in clinical trial supervision and training.

 We are well equipped to carry out routine trial procedures for Phase 1 to Phase IV trials.
 We have the facilities and knowledge to ensure that biological specimens for central laboratories are handled carefully under protocol prescribed conditions.
 NCCS also has a GMP laboratory for preparing some of our biological agents.